 'My lord, what are you doing awake at these late hours?'

 I did not want to stir a commotion, or awaken the other servants.

 Thus, I took him to the side and softly spoke to him.
 I had immediately revealed to him the death of Lord Hasper, 'Lord Hasper, is dead.
 His body is in the Great Hall!
-I was sleeping in my chambre, when I heard odd voices and noises coming from outside of the chambre.
+I was sleeping in my chamber, when I heard odd voices and noises coming from outside of the chamber.
 When I investigated the sounds, I found Lord Hasper in the Great Hall in his wheelchair stone dead I tell you'.

 He was not overtly surprised by my disclosure, and his reply was somewhat indifferent, 'Oh my lord, ‘tis regrettable; and no need to worry, I shall take care of the matter at once.
 I feared that this day would be coming, and that Lord Hasper would one day soon yield to his troublesome insanity'.

 'You are correct his tormented psychosis must have triggered a cataleptic paroxysm in him amain.
 An irregular heartbeat must have contributed to his death as well.
 ‘Tis a terrible manner to die, and such a terrible nemesis to overcome.
 He could not placate the dreaded voices from inside his head.
 If only he could have died in peace!
 We shall never know.
-But yet what are we to tell the Lady Hasper of her brother’s death?'
+But what are we to tell the Lady Hasper of her brother’s death?'